kasemir/phoebus-doc/source/preferences.rst

   phoebus.sh -settings /path/to/settings.ini

+At runtime, you can view the currently effective preference settings from the menu ``Help``, ``About``.
+The ``Details`` pane includes a tab that lists all preference settings in the same format that is used by the ``settings.ini`` file.
+You can copy settings that you need to change from the display into your settings file.

 Conceptually, preference settings are meant to hold critical configuration parameters like the control system network configuration.
 They are configured by system administrators, and once they are properly adjusted